camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 <userTask id="theTask" name="Important task" camunda:followUpDate="${dateVariable}"/>
 ```

-## User Assignment
+# User Assignment

-A user task can be directly assigned to a user.
+A user task can be directly assigned to a single user, a list of users or a list of groups.

+## Assignement using BPMN Resource Assignments

+BPMN defines some native assignment concepts which can be used in camunda.
+As a more powerful alternative, Camunda also defines a set of custom extension elements (see below).

+### Human Performer

 This is done by defining a humanPerformer sub element.
 Such a humanPerformer definition needs a resourceAssignmentExpression that actually defines the user.
 Currently, only formalExpressions are supported.

 ```xml
 <process ... >